igorwaw/web-advent/content/pages/2015/23-turing.md

 of that directly into match/case.
 To be fair, I could even remove the whole class without affecting the readability too much.

+I later learned that Python's match is way more powerful and the code could be shorter and more readable (see 2016 day 12 for comparison), but let's leave it this way.

 ```python
 #!/usr/bin/python3